Tag: work

 Home again, home again.
 And tomorrow, on the train to Boston.
 Ungh.
 At least real rock stars get cocaine and groupies.
 Class went well.
 Tomorrow, I plan to verify that … oh who the hell cares?
 I’m going to be a geek again tomorrow.
 Any questions?
 No?
 Good.
 I’m going to bed.

 Color me surprised, Bethesda doesn’t suck nearly as much as I remember it sucking!
 There’s a Rock Bottom brewery around the corner from my hotel, plus six or seven really yummy smelling Thai and Vietnamese restaurants.
 Plus, the streets are populated with semi-drunken 30-year-old fratboys.
-This means that it’s totally safe out there, as long . . . → Read More: Bethesda
+This means that it’s totally safe out there, as long as I present a less appealing target for molestation than a drunken fratboy.
+I had the Barley Wine, which was remarkably similar to the one I made.
+Stopped at one, lest I become one of the herd.
+Also, crabcakes.
+Can’t come to MD and fail to get the crabcakes.

 At the airport, headed to Bethesda, MD for a two day training gig.
 This should be fun, since I actually get to work with one of my colleagues.
 He will teach a one day course on the cluster queuing system, and then I get to teach my “intro to The Software” session.
-Audience of eight, . . . → Read More: On the road again.
+Audience of eight, with one guy from Apple auditing.
+We plan to sit in and support each other, which will be relaxing.
+I love teaching, especially in small and highly interactive formats.
+Interestingly, this is one of the first times that I’ll be working directly with anyone else from my company.
+We tend to work alone … and I don’t think that this guy has ever actually seen me teach.

 Check this out: I was digging for some old references, and I found this: An article in chinese with my name on it.